Focus on What Matters: Constraining Spatial-Temporal Attention via Action-Units for Noise-Resilient AQA: Method

-The structure of our method is shown in Figure \ref{fig:framework}.
-Our Multi-Level Motion Parsing framework processes video pairs through four core components.
-Firstly, the Action-Unit Parser ($AP$) segments the foreground athlete from the background and extracts key frames to generate action-unit representations.
-Key frames are used for segmentation and alignment of various stages.
-Secondly, the Motion Parser ($MP$) and condition parser ($CP$) are used to extract appearance features, pose features, and condition features.
-Finally, the Weight-Adjust Scoring Module ($WSM$) calculates the feature differences and score differences between video pairs, integrates the scores of reference videos, and obtains the final score.
+The structure of our framework is shown in Figure \ref{fig:framework}.
+It is driven by four core components: (1) The Action-Unit Parser localizes foreground athletes and utilizes pose topology to generate Action Units frame-by-frame; (2, 3) The Motion Parser and Condition Parser form a dual-stream decoupling architecture, which collaboratively distills appearance, pose, and condition features from the generated Action Units; (4) The Weight-Adjust Scoring Module integrates these decoupled features to regress the final score.
+The following subsections detail the design of each component.